 For years the only type of life insurance that was sold in this country was called whole of life cover.
-Sounds simply.
+Sounds simple.
 Pay a premium, get covered for the whole of your life.
 Where do I sign?
 Like all things in life there is unfortunately a catch.

 Broadly speaking there are 2 types of life insurance plans.
 Guaranteed and reviewable.

 Whole of life plans are reviewable.
 That means that as you get older, the premium increases to reflect the fact that you are older now and more likely to kick the proverbial bucket.
 But I am not talking about simple inflation protected 5%’s.
-Often a client will have a doubling of the premium every couple of years as they enter their 50’s and get older.
+Often a person will have a doubling of the premium every couple of years as they enter their 50’s and get older.

 Your choices are simple.
 Pay significantly more money every month for the same cover or have your cover reduced dramatically for the same premium.
-Sure, you can have the life insurance for the whole of your life, if you are prepared to pay through the noise for it.
+Sure, you can have the life insurance for the whole of your life, if you are prepared to pay through the nose for it.

 Often these policies have savings built into the premium too, just to really muddy the waters.
 But again there is a catch.
 When the premiums for the life insurance increase, the terms and conditions of the policy allow for the excess premium to be drawn from the savings you have accumulated.
 Another regular item on Joe Duffy!